Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 For efforts that grew the business/brand by changing the marketing model in ways that drive the industry forward.
 A marketing disruptor of any size can enter.
 Detail the marketing challenge, the competitive landscape, and how the brand succeeded by changing the existing marketing model for the brand/category.

-This category is for communications that promote corporations, not exclusively their products.
-Includes sponsorships, image & identity.
+Marketing efforts that promote corporations, not exclusively their products.
+Includes sponsorships, image, and identity.
 In addition to presenting metrics related to the reputation, entrants are encouraged to also address how these metrics relate to the business of the brand and why they are important.

 Some of the most impactful efforts occur when a deep understanding of shoppers’ attitudes, behaviors, and needs lead to innovative category/aisle evolution, whether in-store, online or both.
 Entrants must outline how the effort utilized shopper activation at shelf or shopper awareness of evolution to enhance the shopping experience and drove greater engagement, conversion, and category growth.
 Successful entries in this category will be sustainable evolutions and not simply promotional in nature.